 Over 65 years ago, Weber State University’s Annie Taylor Dee School of Nursing opened its doors as part of an innovative program to educate nurses during a time of critical scarcity; the program retains its national reputation for excellence and flexibility and continues to populate the State of Utah with highly trained nurses who provide quality care in both urban and rural settings around the region, state and nation.

-Weber State University Annie Taylor Dee School of Nursing has developed a nationally recognized reputation for excellence in nursing education based on the school’s commitment to a stepladder approach.
-The Annie Taylor Dee School of Nursing offers an associate’s degree in nursing, a bachelor’s degree in nursing and a Master of Science in Nursing with a selected focus in administration or education, as well as a clinical master’s training students to become family nurse practitioners.
-This stepladder approach to nursing education provides nursing students with the option to enter or exit the program at different times or levels in their education.
+Weber State University Annie Taylor Dee School of Nursing has developed a nationally recognized reputation for excellence in nursing education based on the school’s commitment to a “stackable” credentials approach.
+The Annie Taylor Dee School of Nursing offers an Associate degree in nursing, a Baccalaureate degree in nursing and a Master of Science in Nursing with a selected focus in administration or education, as well as Weber State University’s first Clinical Doctorate program.
+The Doctorate covers a Post Masters to DNP – Leadership and Post BSN to DNP-FNP, training students to become family nurse practitioners.
+This stackable credential approach to nursing education provides nursing students with the option to enter or exit the program at different times or levels in their education.
 Each level of education fulfills a distinct need in our complicated and changing health care environment.

-The Annie Taylor Dee School of Nursing has strengthened ties in the community by joining forces with Davis Applied Technology College, Ogden Weber Applied Technology College and Bridgerland Applied Technology College to provide opportunities for licensed practical nurses to advance to registered nurses using WSU’s Annie Taylor Dee School of Nursing curricula and the ATC’s facilities.
-For 42 years, the Annie Taylor Dee School of Nursing also has had a successful co-op program on the Utah State University campus.
-In addition, online programs have been offered to rural communities throughout the state and have provided rural hospitals and health care facilities with much-needed skilled nursing care.
+The Annie Taylor Dee School of Nursing has strengthened ties in the community by joining forces with Davis Technical College, Ogden-Weber Technical College and Bridgerland Technical College to provide opportunities for licensed practical nurses to advance to registered nurses using WSU’s Annie Taylor Dee School of Nursing curricula and the Technical College facilities.
+Online programs are offered to rural communities throughout the state and have provided rural hospitals and health care facilities with much-needed skilled nursing care.

 Dumke College of Health Professions